How To Get SaaS Startup Funding

 COVID-19 showed many of us that job security is a myth.
 In fact, the pandemic caused one of the worst employment crises since The Great Depression, with the OECD reporting that, in some countries, employees were working only one-tenth of their pre-pandemic hours.

-2020 and 2021 saw a rise in entrepreneurship and innovation worldwide, with an increase due in part to the recent economic downturn.
+2020 and 2021 saw a rise in entrepreneurship and innovation worldwide, with an increase partly due to the recent economic downturn.
 From starting software companies as a way of boosting income to feeling that the time was finally right to launch a Software or SaaS product, there is a range of reasons for this recent increase in startups.
 But whatever the reason, it’s critical to know the risks.

 So how can you go about securing SaaS Startup funding?
 We took a look at the options.